What we do

 — Nolitha Sulelo from Masande, Mthatha, Eastern Cape

-Our hands-on-training programs – in how to access markets, design better products or improve the skills and confidence of craft artisans – are tailored to produce practical and tangible results.
+Our hands-on training programmes – in how to in how to access markets, design better products or improve the skills and confidence of craft artisans – are tailored to produce practical and tangible results.

-The Trust runs an Access Markets for Profit Program in conjunction with a major trade-only gift show.
+The Trust runs an Access Markets for Profit Program (AMP) in conjunction with a major trade-only gift show.
 Among other things, the AMP assists market-ready craft businesses to understand the dynamics of wholesale and retail markets, as well as giving access to potential buyers.